PhD in Development Economics

-- Classes cover a sequence of five courses in the first two semesters: micro- and macro-development PhD seminars, two advanced econometrics classes, and one elective.
+- Classes cover a sequence of four courses in the first two semesters: micro- and macro-development PhD seminars, one advanced econometrics class, and a class in impact evaluation.

-- Students are encouraged to take a minor in another discipline, so as to be equipped to deal with complex issues from at least two academic standpoints.
+- Students can take a minor in another discipline (political science and anthropology/sociology of development being the most common), so as to be equipped to deal with complex issues from at least two academic standpoints.

-- Students are also encouraged to carry out fieldwork in the context of projects being supervised by faculty members in developing countries.
+- Students are encouraged, when appropriate, to carry out fieldwork in the context of projects being supervised by faculty members in developing countries.

 - While there is no requirement to take additional elective classes, you have the option of following classes in economics or other departments of the Institute as an auditor, subject to approval of the Professor.

 - The dissertation is the central element of the program.
 You will choose a Professor to be your academic supervisor in the first year.
 You will submit and defend a dissertation proposal (the so-called “preliminary thesis statement”) by the end of the third semester.
 That proposal describes your research plan, and you will be expected to have clearly identified your research question, show a good grasp of the related literature, as well as have a clear plan for the methods and data you intend to use.
 The dissertation usually takes the form of three papers written under the direction of your supervisor, each of which is suitable as an independent paper.
 We allow for co-authorship of chapters, but expect you to demonstrate the ability to undertake research on your own.
 Students usually have one chapter ready by the beginning of their fourth year, which they use as their job market paper to secure employment.